jonathanolson/slither/notes/patterns.md

 - TODO
   -
+  - PatternRule todos:
+    - Don't do the "initial" solution check, we do this anyway with other things?
+    - Comment out console logs
+    - check other TODOs
   - // TODO: TDescribedPatternBoard should be integrated into TPatternBoard!
   -
   - FeatureSet.difference (things we can apply, essentially the pattern rule output)